Malaysian Palm Oil Exports Performance to Asia Pacific Region

 A Review on MPO Performance

-For South Korea, Malaysian palm oil export to South Korea has registered an increase of 28,707 MT or 10.39% compared to same period in 2019 which is due to low import of Indonesian palm oil.
-Based on the Oil World data, for the period Jan to June 2020, South Korea imported 160,000 MT of Indonesian palm oil, down by 40,000 MT or 25% compared to the same period in 2019.
+Malaysian palm oil export to South Korea registered an increase of 21,718 MT or 5.51% compared to same period in 2019 mainly due to their preference of Malaysian palm oil over Indonesia.
+Based on Oil World data, for the period January to October 2020, South Korea imported 303,000 MT of Indonesian palm oil, down by 109,000 MT or 26.5% compared to the same period in 2019.
 In South Korea, palm oil is primarily used for food processing, especially instant noodle production.
-Based on the article written by Nikkei Asian Review, Asian instant noodle makers see the demand of instant noodle boost during the COVID-19 pandemic outbreak as people remained indoors and instant noodle was the most popular dish.
+Based on the article written by The Korea Herald, the demand of instant noodle was boosted during the COVID-19 pandemic outbreak as people remained indoors and instant noodle was the most popular dish.
 The biggest instant noodle company in South Korea, Nongshim is estimated to have recorded an operating profit of 33.1 billion won which up 78% from the previous year.
 This has created the stable demand of Malaysian palm oil in South Korea.

-Malaysian palm oil exports to Vietnam has registered a decline of 41,114 MT or 11.4% compared to same period in 2019, mainly due to increase in palm oil import from Indonesia and high import of soybeans from the USA.
-It is reported that for the period January to June 2020, Indonesian palm oil import in Vietnam increased by 39,000 MT or 23.9% to 202,000 MT compared to same period in 2019 due to the competitive price offered by Indonesian suppliers.
+Malaysian palm oil exports to Vietnam registered a decline of 119,729 MT or 21.96% compared to same period in 2019, mainly due to higher palm oil import from Indonesia and higher crushing of soybeans for meals.
+It is reported that for the period January to October 2020, Indonesian palm oil import in Vietnam increased by 203,000 MT or 76% to 470,000 MT compared to same period in 2019 due to the competitive price offered by Indonesian suppliers.
 Also, Vietnam is currently recovering from the 2019 African Swine Fever (ASF) outbreak and as a result, it is anticipated that there will be an increase in soybean domestic crushing activities.
 For this year, it is estimated that the soybean import will increase to cater to the demand for domestic feed requirements which will also increase the availability of soybean oil in the market for local consumption.
-This will translate into slow palm oil imports in Vietnam.
-Based on the Oil World data, USA soybean import in Vietnam recorded a tremendous increase of 180,800 MT or 75.7% to 419,600 MT for the period January to July in 2020 compared to the same period in 2019.
+This could result in lower palm oil imports in Vietnam.
+Based on the Oil World data, USA soybean import in Vietnam recorded a increase of 149,400 MT or 28.06% to 681,800 MT for the period January to October in 2020 compared to the same period in 2019.

-While Myanmar continuously showed a drop in Malaysian palm oil import due to strong competition from the Indonesian palm oil.
-Myanmar has good potential for palm oil import but because of the price sensitive nature of the market, Indonesia dominates the market with a 90% share.
-Malaysian palm oil export to Japan and Taiwan also showed a decrease of 24,060 MT or 7.41% and 3,961 MT or 2.7% respectively.
+Myanmar continuously showed a drop in Malaysian palm oil import due to strong competition from the Indonesian palm oil but the country has good potential for palm oil import but because of the price sensitive nature of the market although Indonesia dominates the market with a 90% share.
+Malaysian palm oil export to Japan and Taiwan also showed a decrease of 39,745 MT or 8.83% and 5,467 MT or 2.69% respectively.
 This decline was mainly due to the demand disruption caused by the global pandemic outbreak, COVID-19.

 |Malaysian Palm Products Export to Asia Pacific Region (By Products)|